maxvays/APCSFinalProject/README.md

 1/10: Make a method checkValidMove which checks if a move is valid.
 Uses helper functions checkNonCapture (implemented) and checkCapture (not yet implemented).

 1/17: Complete makeMove so that it can handle both non capture and capture moves.

+1/20: Finish methods which check if moves are valid, for both king and normal pieces